 Berserk Button: Teresa's disregard for the Organization's rules was what triggered her rampage, and as an Awakened Being she goes to some lengths to suppress certain memories.

-Big Eater: Was still hungry after eating an entire village.
+Big Eater: Was still hungry after eating an entire village to recuperate from her degeneration.

 Several of them in fact.